-A: Upon receiving a "Notice of Proposed Local Improvement" from the Town, any property owner who does not agree with the local improvement should forward their written objections to the Town within the time period outlined in the notice.
-Council will hear these objections at a public hearing, date and time also outlined in the notice.
+A: Upon receiving a "Notice of Proposed Local Improvement" from the Town, any property owner who does not agree with the local improvement, should forward their written objections to the Town within the time outlined in the notice.
+Council will hear these objections at a public hearing, the date and time of which is also outlined in the notice.